tongtongStudioa/Super-Struct-Calculator/README.md

 # Super-Struct-Calculator
-A student project to understand different type of concept in engineer structure course.
+A student project to understand different type of concept in civil engineering course.